 Professor, School of Education and Deputy Head of Faculty (Research) Social Sciences & Health

 Assessment development, Management and running of large-scale monitoring systems in pre-schools and primary schools, Research methods and evaluation in education, Achievements of severely inattentive, hyperactive and impulsive young children.

 - Developed assessments for children aged 3 - 14 years including assessments of reading, mathematics, English vocabulary, non-verbal ability and motor development.
-Most recently developed a computer-delivered, adaptive diagnostic assessment of reading for children aged 5 - 11 years.
-This included generation and analysis of items.
+Including develpoment of a computer-delivered, adaptive diagnostic assessment of reading for children aged 5 - 11 years.

 - Managed large-scale assessment systems which monitor children's progress in pre-school and primary school.
 This involves the development and delivery of assessments, marking, analysis and provision of pupil-level feedback.

 - Studied the achievements of severely inattentive, hyperactive and impulsive young children, including involvement in a large-scale RCT to evaluate the impact of interventions aimed at helping such children succeed in the classroom.

 - Evaluated a range of educational interventions.